-- The mission of RFCs: are the mission objectives set out for the Corridors the right ones to deliver the ultimate aim of ensuring adequate access to rail infrastructure for cross-border rail freight through good quality train paths, offering competitive conditions in terms of commercial speed, journey times and reliability? - The organisation of RFCs: is the organisational setup and the governance of the Corridors as defined in the Regulation and established through best practice over the past decade appropriate?
-Or could it be enhanced? - The tasks and competences of RFCs: are the authorisations, competences and capacities of Corridors adequate to fulfil the expectations of the stakeholders and (would-be) users of rail freight, like shippers and consignors?
+- The mission of RFCs: are the mission objectives set out for the Corridors the right ones to deliver the ultimate aim of ensuring adequate access to rail infrastructure for cross-border rail freight operators through good quality train paths, offering favourable conditions in terms of commercial speed, journey times and reliability? - The organisation of RFCs: is the organisational setup and the governance of the Corridors as defined in the Regulation and established through best practice over the past six years still appropriate?
+Does it need further enhancement? - The tasks and competences of RFCs: are the authorisations, competences and capacities of Corridors adequate to fulfil the expectations of the stakeholders and (would-be) users of rail freight, like shippers and consignors?

-The RFC's mission
+The RFC mission